petrisch/todo-nu/README.md

 tn --done -c team => only done issues from context team tn -p CAD -c team => Combinations allowed
-Project and context can be multiple like -p BIM -p CAD tn -r 2021-01-01 gives all issues from the git history => Experimental
+Project and context can be multiple like -p BIM -p CAD tn -r 2021-01-01 gives all issues from the git history,
+      that are not older than that date => Experimental
 ```

 # Configuration